muratk3n/thirdwave/en/README.md

 ---

 US may not have *köfte*, but it does have meatloaf.
-Pretty much the same ingredients.. but meatloaf can be pretty tasty too..
+Pretty much the same ingredients.. very tasty too..
 With that whole glaze.. yiiieeaaeah...

 ---